Sanford Seacoast Regional Airport: History

 The Sanford Airport began as an airfield constructed by the Sanford Mills in the 1930s, with a single airstrip and hangar.
 With the entry of the United States into World War II in 1941, the airfield was expanded by the United States Navy in 1942 and formally commissioned as Naval Auxiliary Air Facility Sanford in 1943.
 It served as one of several secondary airfields to the primary Naval Air Station Brunswick.
 Its runway network was enlarged and paved, and barracks and a control tower were built on what is now the southwestern side of the airfield.
 A torpedo squadron and a fighter squadron were stationed here in 1944, and the field was used for training exercises.
 After the war ended, the facilities were largely mothballed, but remained staffed until the 1960s.
 Of the structures built by the Navy, only a hangar and the control tower/administration building survived.
-The latter, listed on the National Register of Historic Places in 1997, was demolished in 2006–2007 because it was in poor condition and the tower was deemed a hazard to aviation.
+The latter, once listed on the National Register of Historic Places, was demolished in 2006–2007 because it was in poor condition and the tower was deemed a hazard to aviation.

 In 1955, Colonial Aircraft began production of the Skimmer amphibian in Sanford, Maine.
 Later in 1959, the type certificate for the Skimmer was sold to the Lake Aircraft Corporation.
-Lake continued to produce modified versions of the Skimmer in Sanford as the Lake Buckaneer and Lake Renegade until 1994.
-Six record breaking flights departing from Sanford Airport took place in Lake Renegades piloted by Robert Mann and Peter Foster in 1988 and 1989.
-The flights set new altitude records for piston amphibians and seaplanes flying to a maximum altitude of 27,300 feet.
+Lake continued to produce modified versions of the Skimmer in Sanford as the Lake Buccaneer and Lake Renegade until 1994.
+Six record-breaking flights departing from Sanford Airport took place in Lake Renegades, piloted by Robert Mann and Peter Foster in 1988 and 1989.
+The flights set new altitude records for piston amphibians and seaplanes, flying to a maximum altitude of 27,300 feet.